oikos-cash/oikos-docs-bsc/content/contracts/SafeDecimalMath.md

 Note that multiplication and division of fixed point numbers may involve some loss of precision in the lowest digit.
 Such inaccuracy can accumulate over many operations

-Synthetix provides versions of $\dot{\times}$ and $\dot{/}$ which perform the operation with one extra internal digit of precision, and then rounds up if the least significant digit is 5 or greater.
+Oikos provides versions of $\dot{\times}$ and $\dot{/}$ which perform the operation with one extra internal digit of precision, and then rounds up if the least significant digit is 5 or greater.
 Consequently, results exactly halfway between two increments are rounded up.

 ---